gravitational/teleport/docs/4.3/trustedclusters.md

 ![Tunnels](img/trusted-clusters/TrustedClusters-Simple.svg)

-The first step in establishing a secure tunnel between two clusters is for the _leaf_ cluster "east" to connect to the _root_ cluster "main".
-When this happens for _the first time_, clusters know nothing about each other, thus a shared secret needs to exist in order for "main" to accept the connection from "east".
+The first step in establishing a secure tunnel between two clusters is for the _leaf_ cluster "leaf" to connect to the _root_ cluster "root".
+When this happens for _the first time_, clusters know nothing about each other, thus a shared secret needs to exist in order for "root" to accept the connection from "leaf".

 This shared secret is called a "join token".
 There are two ways to create join
 tokens: to statically define them in a configuration file, or to create them on